-If you are a student enrolled in the Tufts College Experience Program, Tufts Summer Writing Program, Foundations of Law & Ethics, Health Science Honors, Bioinformatics Inquiry through Sequencing, these College Prep Freebie workshops are open to you, free of charge.
+If you are a student enrolled in the Tufts College Experience Program or Summer Session for High Schoolers programs, these College Prep Freebie workshops are open to you, free of charge.

 Interested students may indicate their workshop preferences during the application process.

 Please note, planning for Summer 2018 has only just begun and details are subject to change.